RobyRiyanto/Data-Engineer-Challenge-With-SQL/README.md

-# Data-Engineer-Challenge-With-SQL
+# Project Data Analysis for Retail: Sales Performance Report
-Completing this project with Academy DQLab, to test basic SQL skills using the MySQL Programming Language.
+Completing this project with Academy DQLab, Analyzing the performance of the DQLab Store using MySQL Measuring Retail Store Sales Performance with SQL